Learning Outcomes

 General Rule of Competency (FRE 601)

 FRE 601 establishes a broad presumption: "Every person is competent to be a witness unless these rules provide otherwise."
-This rule sweeps away many traditional common law grounds for disqualification (e.g., religious belief, conviction of a crime, interest in the lawsuit).
-For the MBE, assume a witness is competent unless a specific federal rule disqualifies them or state law governs competency in a civil diversity case.
+This rule sweeps away many traditional common law grounds for disqualification (for example, religious belief, conviction of a crime, direct financial interest in the lawsuit, or being a party).

 Personal Knowledge Requirement (FRE 602)